-What is Fine Particulate Matter (PM2.5)?
+What is Fine Particulate Matter $(PM{2.5})$ ?

 Particulate matter (PM) refers to the solid and liquid particles in the air around us-dust, soot, smoke, droplets of water, and other liquids.
 Some particles are large enough to see, while others are microscopic.
-Fine particulate matter (called PM2.5) is less than 2.5 micrometres ( $\mu$ m) in diameter-about 30 times smaller than a human hair.
+Fine particulate matter (called PM2.5) is less than 2.5 micrometres (μm) in diameter-about 30 times smaller than a human hair.

-There are many sources of PM2.5 in our city including combustion (industrial facilities, vehicles, and fires), and dust (construction sites, unpaved roads and trails).
+There are many sources of $PM{2.5}$ in our city including combustion (industrial facilities, vehicles, and fires) and dust (unpaved roads and trails and construction sites).
 Complex physical and chemical reactions in the air can change or create particulate matter, adding to its presence in the air we breathe.